1938–39 Port Vale F.C. season: Third Division South

 Trying out new, young players in 1939, the club re-signed veteran forward Tommy Ward from Stoke City.
+The team were in a rut and picked up just one point from seven games.
 A 4–0 hammering at Fellows Park from bottom-placed Walsall left Vale third-from-bottom by March.
 Disgruntled supporters turned against the team, as regular barracking was directed at the players.
-Roberts and Jepson struggled with injuries, but by March the newcomers had finally gelled as a group, and results soon picked up.
+Roberts and Jepson struggled with injuries, but by March, the newcomers had finally gelled as a group, and results soon picked up.
 Yet manager Tom Morgan shocked the club by leaving for the vacant position at Wrexham, leaving the club somewhat rudderless.
 Despite receiving a 4–0 beating from Notts County at Meadow Lane, the players rallied to produce four points from their last three games.
 Two of these points came from a 2–0 win over champions Newport County at Somerton Park, making Vale the only team to have recorded the double over "Ironsides" that season.

-They finished in eighteenth place with 37 points, then a club record low position.
-They were four points clear of having to petition for re-election, and eighteen points short of promotion.
+They finished in 18th place with 37 points, then a club record low position.
+They were four points clear of having to petition for re-election, and 18 points short of promotion.
 Their 52 goals scored was a poor record, though a total of 58 goals conceded was much improved on the previous campaign.
-Nolan's seventeen goals were the only major contribution in front of goal.
+Nolan's 17 goals were the only major contribution in front of goal.

 Finances

-On the financial side, gate receipts had increased by £659, however an overall loss was made of £1,723.
+On the financial side, gate receipts had increased by £659.
+However, an overall loss was made of £1,723.
 The move to the southern division had cost a considerable amount in transfer fees, though home game income had improved by £676 to £6,403.
 Further financial worries were lessened by a transfer credit of £1,455.
-Despite the poor season, seventeen players were kept on, though promising teenage midfielder John Smith was sold to Chelsea.
+Despite the poor season, 17 players were kept on, though promising teenage midfielder John Smith was sold to Chelsea.
 Other departures included Harry Davies (retired); Leonard Smart; Tommy Ward (Mansfield Town); Arthur Caldwell; Arthur Masters; George Collin (Burton Town); Sid Wileman (Hinckley United); and John Callender (Gateshead).